Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 ## Known issues

 Azure Functions Flex Consumption plan is currently in preview, be aware about its [current limitations and issues](https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan#considerations).

+## Cleanup the resources in Azure

+You can delete all the resources this project created in Azure, by running the command `azd down`.